brentzundel/rwot11-the-hague/draft-documents/selective-correlation.md

 * Service providers must only collect the minimum amount of personal information necessary to perform a specific task or service.
-* Service providers must imit the length of time personal information is retained and must delete it when it is no longer needed.
+* Service providers must limit the length of time personal information is retained and must delete it when it is no longer needed.
 * Individuals should only share personal information with third parties when it is necessary to perform a task or service.